 Specialists include physicians with a specialty as follows: allergy, anesthesiology, dermatology, cardiology and other internal medicine specialists, neonatology, neurology, oncology, ophthalmology, orthopedics, pathology, psychiatry, radiology, any surgical specialty, otolaryngology, urology, and other designated as appropriate (28 CCR § 1300.51(I)(1)).

-The Other Practitioner category includes Nurse Practitioners, Certified Nurse Midwives, Physical Therapists, Occupational Therapists, Respiratory Therapists, Speech and Language Therapists, Licensed Clinical Social Worker, Marriage and Family Therapists, Applied Behavior Analysis Therapists, acupuncture practitioners, Registered Dieticians and other nutrition advisors and other practitioners included in 28 CCR § 1300.67(a)(1).
+The Other Practitioner category may include Nurse Practitioners, Certified Nurse Midwives, acupuncture practitioners, Registered Dieticians and other nutrition advisors and other practitioners included in 28 CCR § 1300.67(a)(1).
+Nothing in this note precludes a plan from using another benefit category for a service provided by one of these practitioners.

 The Outpatient Visit line item within the Outpatient Services category includes but is not limited to the following types of outpatient visits: outpatient chemotherapy, outpatient radiation, outpatient infusion therapy and outpatient dialysis and similar outpatient services.

+For inpatient services, the inpatient physician/surgeon fee shall apply for any physician who bills separately from the facility.
+The cost share for an office visit shall apply for a visit to the member in an inpatient setting by the member’s primary care physician or specialist.
+Fees for hospitalists that are affiliated with the facility and are involved in the member’s care during an inpatient stay shall be included in the facility fee.
+For skilled nursing facility services, only a primary care visit copay or specialist visit copay may be applied if the member’s primary care physician or specialist provides a visit to the member in the facility.
+All other physician charges shall be included under the member cost share for SNF services and shall not be applied as a separate charge to the member.

-Cost-sharing for services subject to the federal Mental Health Parity and Addiction Equity Act (MHPAEA) may be less than those listed in these standard benefit plan designs if necessary for compliance with MHPAEA.
+Cost-sharing for services subject to the federal Mental Health Parity and Addiction Equity Act (MHPAEA) may be different but not more than those listed in these standard benefit plan designs if necessary for compliance with MHPAEA.

+Treatment for autism and pervasive developmental disorder is covered under Mental/Behavioral health outpatient services.

 Drug tiers are defined as follows: